-We also provide some results for real world datasets of MNIST~\cite{mnist.2010} and CIFAR10~\cite{cifar.2009}.
+We also provide some results for the real-world datasets of MNIST~\cite{mnist.2010} and CIFAR10~\cite{cifar.2009}.
 We simulate the distributed setup with an Erdos-Renyi graph with $p=0.5$ and $M=20$ nodes.
-Both these datasets have $N=60,000$ samples distributed equally among the nodes making $N_i=3000$.
+Both these datasets have $N=60,000$ samples distributed equally among the nodes, making $N_i=3000$.
 The data dimensions are $d=784$ for MNIST and $d=1024$ for CIFAR10.
-Figure~\ref{fig:a3} shows the comparison of te various PCA algorithms for MNIST dataset when $K=10$ dominant eigenvectors are estimated.
-The step-size used for FAST-PCA and DSA in this case was $\alpha=0.1$.
-Similar results for CIFAR10 is shown in figure~\ref{fig:b3} when $K=5$ and $\alpha = 0.8$ was used.
+Figure~\ref{fig:a3} shows the comparison of the various PCA algorithms for MNIST dataset when $K=10$ dominant eigenvectors are estimated.
+The step size used for FAST-PCA and DSA in this case is $\alpha=0.1$.
+Similar results for CIFAR10 are shown in Figure~\ref{fig:b3} when $K=5$ and $\alpha = 0.8$ is used.